 - Any changes to the services provided at your location which have been discussed and agreed with you.
-For example, if tenants have decided they wish to increase the number of visits the gardener makes - The quotations received from contractors for any services provided and other factors such as the cost of purchasing electricity and gas - Adjustments made to reflect where we have spent more or less than budgeted in a previous financial year - Other goods and services are budgeted for by considering inflation and amending costs accordingly where actual figures are not available.
+For example, if tenants have decided they wish to increase the number of visits the gardener makes - The quotations received from contractors for any services provided and other factors such as the cost of purchasing electricity and gas - Other goods and services are budgeted for by considering inflation and amending costs accordingly where actual figures are not available.